MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 # Sign in to Visual Studio with accounts that require multifactor authentication (MFA)

-In this article, you'll learn how to use Visual Studio with accounts that require multifactor authentication (MFA).
+In this article, you learn to use Visual Studio with accounts that require multifactor authentication (MFA).

 ## Why enable MFA policies?